Taxation of international executives

 The municipalities may levy a real estate tax.
 It is payable by the owner of the property, irrespective of their residence.
 The tax is computed on the assessed value of the property using a rate varying from 0.2 percent to 0.7 percent.
 The tax is payable on installments that are decided by the local authorities.

-There are value added taxes, VAT, which is a general tax levied on sales within the country/territory and on import.
+There are value added taxes, VAT, which is a general tax levied on sales within the country/jurisdiction and on import.
 Value-added tax is levied on goods and services, and applies to all stages in the chain of production and distribution.
 Any person engaged in trade or business is required to register and to charge and pay VAT on goods and services they supply.
 Value-added tax on inputs purchased by the registrants is deductible in the VAT accounts.
 Value-added tax is thus not a tax on the registrants but a tax on final consumption.

 Are there unemployment taxes in Norway?